SoojungHong/Riding_LLaMA-and-Fine-Tuning/README.md

 A conda environment is a directory that contains a specific collection of conda packages that you have installed.

 #### 1. How to set up conda?
+Conda allows you to create separate environments, each containing their own files, packages, and package dependencies.
+The contents of each environment do not interact with each other.

 The following URL contains how to set up conda .